elastic/integrations/packages/endace/docs/README.md

 The ports where Network Packet Capture will look to capture traffic for specific protocols.
 Network Packet Capture installs a [BPF](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) filter based on the ports specified in this section.
-If a packet doesn’t match the filter, very little CPU is required to discard the packet.
+If a packet doesn't match the filter, very little CPU is required to discard the packet.
 Network Packet Capture also uses the ports specified here to determine which parser to use for each packet.